e-gineering/cdi-jee-jmxpublisher/README.md

 ### Building & Installing

+This project is based on a fork of jmx-annotations -- with a pending upstream pull request.
+You will need to clone https://github.com/bvarner/jmx-annotations and `mvn clean install` that project prior to building and installing cdi-jee-jmxpublisher.

 Use maven to build and install the project locally (or to a local nexus repo)

 ```